stcarrez/ada-ado/docs/ADO_Model.md

 ### HiLo Sequence Generator
 The HiLo sequence generator.
-This sequence generator uses a database table `sequence` to allocate blocks of identifiers for a given sequence name.
+This sequence generator uses a database table `ado_sequence` to allocate blocks of identifiers for a given sequence name.
 The sequence table contains one row for each sequence.
-It keeps track of the next available sequence identifier (in the `value column).
+It keeps track of the next available sequence identifier (in the `value` column).

 To allocate a sequence block, the HiLo generator obtains the next available sequence identified and updates it by adding the sequence block size.
 The